Reporting Foreign Gifts and Inheritance to the IRS: Form 3520

-While gifs and bequests from nonresident aliens are usually not taxable, they must be reported to the IRS if they are above a certain threshold.
-Generally, U.S. persons who receive the aggregate amount of $100,000 or more in gifts and/or bequests from nonresident aliens or a foreign estate (including foreign persons related to that nonresident alien individual or foreign estate) during a tax year must report those amounts on form 3520.
+While gifts and bequests from nonresident aliens are usually not taxable, they must be reported to the IRS if they are above a certain threshold.
+Generally, U.S. persons who receive the aggregate amount of $100,000 or more in gifts and/or bequests from nonresident aliens or a foreign estate (including foreign persons related to that nonresident alien individual or foreign estate) during a tax year must report those amounts on Form 3520.
 The same reporting requirement applies to U.S. persons who receive a gift of more than $14,165 from foreign corporations (or foreign persons related to such foreign corporations or foreign partnerships).

 Failure to file Form 3520 (and even late filing of the form) may result in substantial penalties, unless the taxpayer may demonstrate that failure to comply was due to a reasonable cause and not willful neglect.

 It should be noted that U.S. person must also use Form 3520 to report distributions from a foreign trust during the relevant tax year.
 Remember, while gifts and bequests are not taxable, the distributions from a foreign trust are generally taxed as income by the U.S. government.

 Furthermore, one should remember that receiving a foreign inheritance or a gift may trigger other U.S. tax reporting requirements.
 The most prominent of these requirements is the Report on Foreign Bank and Financial Accounts (FBAR).
 Generally, FBAR is required to be filed by any U.S. person who has a financial interest in or signature authority or other authority over any financial account in a foreign country, if the aggregate value of these accounts exceeds $10,000 at any time during the calendar year.